 Creating long-form, informative articles that provide value to your audience is a critical part of building topical authority.
 By building pillar pages and clustering them with supporting content, you can illustrate the depth of your knowledge while creating content for different parts of the customer journey.

 A pillar page is a long-form piece of content that covers a broad topic in depth.
 It serves as the main page that other pages on your website link back to.
 A content cluster is a group of related content that supports and links back to the pillar page.
-Think of a pillar page as the main hub of information on a particular topic and content clusters as the supporting cast.
+Think of a pillar page as the main hub of information on a particular topic or entity and content clusters as the supporting cast.
 Together, they create a more comprehensive and trustworthy resource for your audience.
 Similarly, you can use the hub and content model to structure your site content.

 By creating a more interconnected network of content on a particular topic, you establish your website as a trusted source of information and improve your search engine visibility.